Eltham, Victoria: Facilities

 Eltham Library is operated by Yarra Plenty Regional Library.

 Eltham Leisure Centre features the Platinum Pool Program which meets the gold standard by Life Saving Victoria.

 The Senior Citizen's Centre was completed in 1967.

+Victoria State Emergency Service Nillumbik Unit is based in Eltham on Susan Street.
+This SES Unit was formed in June 1985 and provides a range of emergency service capabilities including rescue, storm & flood emergency response, and search & rescue.

 Parks

 Alistair Knox Park(37.7187°S 145.1445°E) is named after Alistair Knox, a famous local landscape architect who specialised in mud brick.
 The park is located on Main Road near the central Eltham shopping strip.
 The Eltham Library is located nearby.
 The kids playground is found within the open and lightly wooded forest.
 Facilities include an old wooden playground, toilets, barbecues, a duck pond, and a sculpture.

 Alan Marshall Reserve is located on the corner of Main Road and Leane Drive.
 It was named for the author who lived part of his life locally.
 The park has been there since at least 2007.

 Barak Bushlands are at the location previously known as Falkiner Street Reserve, located to the west of Wingrove Park along the Diamond Creek.
 They were named for Indigenous leader William Barak by Nillumbik Shire Council in 2004.

 Laughing Waters park is a bushland named after the sound of the kookaburras, and the water running over the rocks in the nearby waterhole, which is a busy spot for tourists.
 It was a popular spot for the artists of Montsalvat to live and paint.
 Closer to the Yarra River, it is riparian forest, inland it is damp dry open forest.